• Skip to main content

 • Posterior column

-These columns form the structural framework of the acetabulum.
+These columns form the load-bearing framework of the hip joint.

 Anterior Column